EvolBioInf/phylonium/Readme.md

     $ make
     $ make install

 After a successful build the `phylonium` executable is found in the `src` directory.
 It can then be run as a simple command line tool.
+All the sequences in one FASTA file are considered to be contigs of the same genome.
+The filename without the extension is used as ID in the output.

     $ phylonium Seq1.fasta Seq2.fasta
     2
     Seq1     0.0  0.1
     Seq2     0.1  0.0

-All the sequences in one FASTA file are considered to be contigs of the same genome.
-The filename without the extension is used as ID in the output.
+The output is a distance matrix in PHYLIP format.
+Use `phylip neighbor`, `mat nj` from [mattools](https://github.com/kloetzl/mattools) or any other neighbor-joining implementation to build the phylogenetic tree.

 # License